 Emergency patients

-King’s Emergency Department (ED) is open to anyone who needs urgent care because of an illness or accident.
+It is open to anyone who needs urgent hospital care because of an illness or accident.
 It is also often known as Accident & Emergency, A&E or Casualty.

-Where is ED?
+Where is the ED?

-We are at King’s main site in Denmark Hill.
-The public entrance is near the pelican crossing and traffic lights on Denmark Hill and close to several bus stops and a five-minute walk from Denmark Hill rail station.
+See how to get to King’s for information on transport to the hospital, and the Map of King’s College Hospital.
+The ED entrance is close to several bus stops and to Denmark Hill rail station.
 There are two disabled car spaces and one drop-off bay (limited to a 20-minute stay) outside the ED.
-There is also hospital parking close by for which there is a charge.
+There is no longer general public parking at the hospital.

 When you arrive